polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

 The above Hyperlambda still only contains _one_ node.
 This node has a string literal, spanning multiple lines, where each newline automatically becomes substituted with a CRLF sequence (\r\n).
 Notice that the CRLF sequence is substituted the same way, regardles of which underlaying platform you're using.

+When you read Hyperlambda, you can eexpect it to always be UTF8, and use both CR and LF as end of line delimiters.
+Regardless of what underlaying platform you use.

 ### Types in Hyperlambda